Does Your Business's Employee Handbook Address Posting and Tweeting?

 A complete ban on online employee discussions of personnel policies, wages or working conditions is a clear violation of the NLRA.
 Therefore, accounting firms need to be careful when they consider terminating an employee based on his or her posts on social media sites.
 It is bestpractice to talk to employment counsel before doing so to make sure not to run afoul of the NLRA.

-This article was originally posted in The Free State Accountant, a publication of the Maryland Society of Accountants.
+A Version of this article was originally posted in The Free State Accountant, a publication of the Maryland Society of Accountants.